-Our certificate of incorporation will provide that Silver Lake Sumeru, Iconiq and Ms. Tucker, and certain transferees who, following the transfer, will beneficially own at least 15% of the total number of shares of our common stock then outstanding, and any of their respective affiliates or successors or any group as to which such persons are a party, do not constitute "interested stockholders" for purposes of this provision.
+Our certificate of incorporation will provide that Silver Lake, Iconiq and Ms. Tucker, and any of their direct or indirect transferees who, following the transfer, will beneficially own at least 15% of the total number of shares of our common stock then outstanding, and any group as to which such persons are a party, do not constitute "interested stockholders" for purposes of this provision.